-Oak Chan Elementary was originally constructed in 1989 with a completed reconstruction in 2018 through Measure G Funds.
+Oak Chan Elementary was originally constructed in 1989 with a completed reconstruction in 2017 through Measure G Funds.
+This school has 22 classrooms, a multipurpose and admin building.
+The school was rebuilt from portables to permanent buildings in 2017.
+All play structures were replaced in 2017.

-Our restrooms, student care facility and multipurpose room are cleaned daily.
+Our restrooms, student care facility, and multipurpose room are cleaned daily.
 Classrooms are cleaned on a regular basis with extra care given when the need arises.
 Our floors are mopped, vacuumed, or cleaned on a regular basis.
 Plumbing and electrical systems are operational.
 The custodial team maintains our school to the best of its ability in the limited hours provided.
 The head custodian makes efforts to ensure that the grounds are safe and attractive.
 Graffiti is immediately removed, and safety issues are addressed as soon as reported.
 When custodians are unable to work, their positions are filled with substitutes.
-This procedure ensures that bathroom facilities, eating facilities, and student care facilities are cleaned daily and trash is emptied from the entire campus.
+This procedure ensures that bathroom facilities, eating facilities, and student care facilities are cleaned daily, and trash is emptied from the entire campus.